← Science of the Noosphere Main Page

 Athena Aktipis is the director and principal investigator at the Cooperation and Conflict Lab at Arizona State University, where they “explore how cooperation and conflict shape life, from human societies to cellular interactions”.
-Michael Levin is principal investigator at the Levin Lab at Tufts University, where they study, among other things, “bioelectrical signals that make up part of the language by which cells communicate to serve the patterning needs of the host organism.”
+Michael Levin is principal investigator at the Levin Lab at Tufts University, where they study, among other things, how bioelectric signaling underlies the collective intelligence of cell groups allowing them to solve problems of morphogenesis in creating and regenerating complex anatomical bodies.

 Cooperation, conflict, and communicating information — between cells and between multicellular organisms, including humans — follows amazingly similar patterns across multiple scales.

 One aspect of Michael’s work involves electrical signaling networks that form in bacterial biofilms, like a nervous system that coordinates activity in the biofilm as a whole — and from that coordination, such a simple organism can behave in ways that appear to be directed toward goals.
 A key topic in Athena’s work is understanding the role of cancer in multicellular organisms.
 She recently published a book on that subject, titled The Cheating Cell: How Evolution Helps Us Understand and Treat Cancer.

 How do the systems that Athena and Michael study relate to Teilhard’s conception of the noosphere?
 One connection is the importance of seeing the noosphere — along with biological systems at multiple levels — as collective phenomena.
 The term collective shows up 19 times in The Formation of the Noosphere, and 13 times in this conversation between Athena, Michael, and David Sloan Wilson.
 3 instances are cited below.

 In Teilhard’s description of the phases of the noosphere’s formation, he writes: